emily-lambrou/closed_issues_missing_fields/README.md

 ## Introduction

-//
+This GitHub Action allows you to identify missing fields in a central GitHub project on closed issues.
+If at least one of the fields are missing, then the assignees of the issue will be informed via comment to fill all the required fields for the project.

 ### Prerequisites

 Before you can start using this GitHub Action, you'll need to ensure you have the following:

 1. A GitHub repository where you want to enable this action.
-2. A GitHub project board with a custom status field added.
+2. A GitHub project board with custom "Status" field, "Due Date", "Time Spent", "Release", "Estimate", "Priority", "Size", and "Week" added.
+3. Status field, Release field, Priority field and Size fields should be "Single select" types, "Due Date" field should be "Date" type, "Time Spent" and "Estimate" should be "Text" type and "Week" should be "Iteration" type.
-3. A Token (Classic) with permissions to repo:*, read:user, user:email, read:project
+5. A Token (Classic) with permissions to repo:*, read:user, user:email, read:project

 ### Inputs